tarjelavik/revision-visualization/README.md

 - Starts React which supports hot reload OOTB

 ## Pre-commit hooks
 The following commands are automatically run before commits to version control.
+This can be omitted by adding the `-n` flag after your commit message.

 ### `lint`
 - eslint runs on the project.
 If the linter finds problems, you can try to automatically fix them by running `npm run fix`